Joanne Douglas

 One Little Earth, Founder & Board President

 Debra has devoted her career to protecting nature, conserving land, and raising environmental awareness.
-After earning her B.A. from Brown University and J.D., cum laude, from Georgetown University Law Center, Debra worked an associate at a large Philadelphia law firm and served as regional advisor to the Pennsylvania Department of Conservation & Natural Resources.
-There, she awarded hundreds of grants to nonprofits and government agencies to create parks and greenways and helped create the state’s first grant program for land trusts.
+After earning her B.A. from Brown University and J.D., cum laude, from Georgetown University Law Center, Debra worked at a large Philadelphia law firm and served as regional advisor to the Pennsylvania Department of Conservation & Natural Resources.
+There, she awarded hundreds of grants to nonprofits and government agencies to create parks and greenways and helped create the state’s first funding program for land trusts.
 After serving as general counsel at Heritage Conservancy, she started her own legal practice focusing exclusively on land conservation and environmental policy, representing landowners, nonprofit organizations, and government.

 In 2017, Debra co-founded the Philadelphia Environmental Film Festival, bringing hundreds of top-notch new shorts and feature films to the region during the festival’s 5-year run.